felixBenicourt/felixBenicourt/README.md

 ---

 ### [👽 Machine Learning Blendshapes](https://github.com/felixBenicourt/ml_blendshapes_doc)
 This project leverages machine learning to automate blendshape generation, predicting facial deformations from neutral poses to enhance animation workflows.
-The tool has been successfully used to speed up character rigging pipelines.
+The tool is used to speed up character rigging pipelines.
 [![Watch the video](https://i.imgur.com/dV9DvzP.png)](https://vimeo.com/manage/videos/1050592377)

 ---

 ### [🧰 Karpenter Tool Box](https://github.com/felixBenicourt/karpenter)
 **Karpenter** is a robust tool for managing and executing scripts and command lines across multiple DCC applications.
-It provides a simple way to launch DCC, tools, and scripts in specific environments, making it a valuable addition to any technical pipeline.
+It provides a simple way to launch DCC, tools, and scripts in specific environments, making it a valuable addition to any pipeline.
 ![Search Bar](https://media1.giphy.com/media/v1.Y2lkPTc5MGI3NjExbGZqejBrNzB4MzJzNDliMHgxamlncGZqbWEzcGd3ZGlqeXZwdmszdCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/IidIrvm14Q0lxrQQl2/giphy.webp)

 ---

 ### [🛠️ MySQL Wrapper](https://github.com/felixBenicourt/iterCmds/blob/main/1.0.2/examples/mysql_info.md)
 A lightweight and efficient wrapper that enables **Iter** to interact with scenes using structured commands and arguments, enhanced by the **k_mysql** package for seamless database manipulation.
-This tool has been used in real-world cases to streamline data management for production teams.
 ![MySQL Wrapper](https://i.imgur.com/YjGWhzU.png)

 ---

-🚀 Many of these projects started as personal explorations but have real-world applications, demonstrating my ability to design, build, and optimize technical workflows.
+Many of these projects started as personal explorations but have real-world applications, demonstrating my ability to design, build, and optimize technical workflows.
 Feel free to explore my work, contribute, or reach out if you're interested in collaborating!